 Chaney said the Army plans to reach a low-rate initial production decision in the middle of fiscal 2018 and a full-rate production decision in fiscal 2020.
 FY-20.
 An initial operational test and evaluation will be conducted in fiscal 2019.
 FY-19.

 CIRCM, designed to protect aircraft from infrared-guided missiles, will replace BAE's Advanced Threat Infrared Countermeasure system already on Army helicopters.
 The Army plans to field over 1,000 systems to support training and deployment on all helicopters and some fixed-wing aircraft around the world, Col. Jong Lee, the project manager for aircraft survivability equipment, said.
 The current system weighs 300 pounds whereas the new system comes in at 120 pounds, meeting one of the key requirements for a new system.

 Details beyond the engineering and manufacturing development phase have yet to be determined, according to Lee.
 When it comes to full production of the CIRCM systems, the Army is "still developing our strategy," he said.

 But the lab and flight testing planned during the EMD phase will help the Army shape that strategy and other plans for the new system going forward, Lee said.

 Several analysts questioned at the time of the CIRCM award whether Northrop would reap all the CIRCM spoils.

 While the initial order is small, the Army could buy up to 71 systems if all contract options are exercised, bringing the EMD contract total to $140 million.

-Ultimately, the service plans to spend more than $3 billion to buy 1,076 systems.
+Ultimately, the service plans to spend more than $3 billion to buy 1,076 systems. for its aircraft.
 And that's just the Army's order; more opportunity exists in the international market and potentially the commercial world.